Donald Trump Suggests That Adam Schiff Should Be Arrested For ‘Treason’

 “Rep. Adam Schiff illegally made up a FAKE & terrible statement, pretended it to be mine as the most important part of my call to the Ukrainian President, and read it aloud to Congress and the American people.
 It bore NO relationship to what I said on the call.
 Arrest for Treason?”

 As Reuters reports, the “FAKE & terrible” statement Trump appeared to be referring to came from Schiff last week.
-Schiff gave a “summary” of Trump’s phone call with Ukrainian president Volodymr Zelensky, the very phone call that triggered the whistleblower complaint that itself got the ball rolling on the formal impeachment inquiry that is now under way in the House.
+Schiff gave a “summary” of Trump’s phone call with Ukrainian president Volodymr Zelensky, the very phone call that triggered the whistleblower complaint that itself got the ball rolling on the formal impeachment inquiry that is now underway in the House.

 Schiff’s summary painted the phone call as Trump saying he wanted the Ukrainians to “make up dirt” on his likely 2020 election opponent, Joe Biden.
 The call “took some artistic license,” as Newsweek writer Chantal da Silva characterized it.
 Schiff himself would later say that he was “parodying” Trump’s phone call.